hack4her/hack4her.github.io/old_challenges.md

+---
+layout: default
- Hackathon: Past Challenges, Structure and Judging
+title: Hackathon: Past Challenges, Structure and Judging
+description: "Get to Know our Hackathons"
+---